 By keeping a separate device you have more space for photos and movies taken at your place of business and you have them automatically backed up to the business Google account photos versus mixed in with your personal images.
 Having a business device you could load movies straight from device or push photos to the correct designated flickr account setup on the device.
 This avoids account confusion and eliminates mistakes that could leave your feeling defeated and overwhelmed.
 So all in all it comes down to saving time with easy management of your digital business.
 This one device can also be used got digital phone calls and customer service answering questions via social messaging applications.

 You will notice that I only use predominantly Google management apps.
 For Google ratings it is important to start to use Google applications, Google also is the only one of the digital powers (Google, Apple, Microsoft) that has not only cloud space, the software tools to create in the space but also a social media platform to push it out to.
-You will also see that Google tends to spit out Google Plus results in basic Google searches.
-So even if Google+ is not a predominant social platform it is a crucial one for better online ratings.

 A shell plugin would have parts of the above screen setup, a basic plugin would have them propagated and branded in full but only an advanced plugin would get it all done.
 The middle center block would only be added in step two with your website.
 For prices and details on different Plugin levels READ MORE

 Your Google Knowledge Graph is a box that you earn in searches based on how well you are setup online and the quality of your online presence.
 It will appear and disappear depending on small changes and can be manipulated to an extend.

 1. Search engines use a technical language of code to identify different parts of your website so having your header tags, meta description, author byline and other content in detailed helps Google to identify markers of your site and how to it put together.